There is much to see and do around The Inn on Ferry Street. Here are a few suggestions to help you experience the most during your visit to Detroit!

 Bert’s Marketplace has been showcasing the best in local and regional jazz talent since the late 1980s.

-One of Detroit’s newest theater gems, the intimate City Theatre is located in the heart of Foxtown inside the Hockeytown Cafe building, next to the fabulous Fox Theatre.
+The intimate City Theatre is located in the heart of Foxtown inside the Hockeytown Cafe building, next to the fabulous Fox Theatre.

 2030 Park Ave.